-11.2 NIA have no control over, and are not responsible for, the privacy policies and practices of third parties.
+11.2 We have no control over, and are not responsible for, the privacy and cookies policies and practices of third parties.

-12.1 Please let NIA know if the personal information that held about you needs to be corrected or updated.
+12.1 Please let us know if the personal information held about you needs to be corrected or updated.
 You can contact firstname.lastname@example.org or call 020 7766 6640 to update your personal information.

-13.5 NIA use both session and persistent cookies on its website.
+14.1 We use both session and persistent cookies on our website.

-13.6 The names of the cookies used on the NIA website, and the purposes for which they are used, are set out below:
+14.2 The names of the cookies used on the our website, and the purposes for which they are used, are set out below:

 Expires: 2 Years